khalidrahmani/jaderp/doc/qweb.rst

 QWeb
 ====

-QWeb is the template engine used by the OpenERP Web Client.
+QWeb is the template engine used by the Jad Web Client.
 It is an XML-based templating language, similar to `Genshi
 <http://en.wikipedia.org/wiki/Genshi_(templating_language)>`_,
 `Thymeleaf <http://en.wikipedia.org/wiki/Thymeleaf>`_ or `Facelets